Kosmorro/kosmorro/README.md

 #### macOS

 Currently, macOS does not provide Python 3, so you will first have to install it.
-If you don't have it, first install [HomeBrew](https://formulae.brew.sh), then install Python 3: `brew install python`.
+If you don't have it, install [HomeBrew](https://formulae.brew.sh), then install Python 3: `brew install python`.

 This will install Python 3 and its PIP on your system.
 Note that their executables are called `python3` and `pip3`.
 Now, you can install Kosmorro with your PIP: `pip3 install kosmorro`.